 Historically, our cash flows have been primarily generated from our Hotel operations.
-However, the responses by federal, state, and local civil authorities to the COVID-19 pandemic has had a material detrimental impact on our liquidity.
-For the six months ended December 31, 2021 and 2020, our net cash flow used in operations was \$3,583,000 and \$8,560,000, respectively.
+However, the responses by federal, state, and local civil authorities to the COVID-19 pandemic continues to have a material detrimental impact on our liquidity.
+For the nine months ended March 31, 2022 and 2021, our net cash flow used in operations was \$5,309,000 and \$11,008,000, respectively.
 We have taken several steps to preserve capital and increase liquidity at our Hotel, including implementing strict cost management measures to eliminate non-essential expenses, postponing major capital expenditures, renegotiating certain reoccurring expenses, and temporarily closing certain hotel services and outlets.

-The Company had cash and cash equivalents of \$288,000 and \$2,310,000 as of December 31, 2021 and June 30, 2021, respectively.
-The Company had marketable securities, net of margin due to securities brokers, of \$789,000 and \$1,821,000 as of December 31, 2021 and June 30, 2021, respectively.
+The Company had cash and cash equivalents of \$1,687,000 and \$2,310,000 as of March 31, 2022 and June 30, 2021, respectively.
+The Company had marketable securities, net of margin due to securities brokers, of \$843,000 and \$1,821,000 as of March 31, 2022 and June 30, 2021, respectively.
 These marketable securities are short-term investments and liquid in nature.

 On December 16, 2020, Justice and InterGroup entered into a loan modification agreement which increased Justice's borrowing from InterGroup as needed up to \$10,000,000 and extended the maturity date of the loan to July 31, 2021.
 On July 7, 2021, the maturity date was extended to July 31, 2022.
 Upon the dissolution of Justice in December 2021, Portsmouth assumed Justice's note payable to InterGroup in the amount of \$11,350,000.
 On December 31, 2021, Portsmouth and InterGroup entered into a loan modification agreement which increased Portsmouth's borrowing from InterGroup as needed up to \$16,000,000.
-During the six months ending December 31, 2021, InterGroup advanced \$4,700,000 to the Hotel, bringing the total amount due to InterGroup to \$11,350,000 as of December 31, 2021.
+During the nine months ending March 31, 2022, InterGroup advanced \$7,550,000 to the Hotel, bringing the total amount due to InterGroup to \$14,200,000 as of March 31, 2022.
+We expect the maturity date to be extended for another year before July 31, 2022.
 The Company could amend its by-laws and increase the number of authorized shares to issue additional shares to raise capital in the public markets if needed.

 On April 9, 2020, Justice entered into a loan agreement ("SBA Loan") with CIBC Bank USA under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") administered by the U.S. Small Business Administration (the "SBA").
 Justice received proceeds of \$4,719,000 from the SBA Loan.
 In accordance with the requirements of the CARES Act, Justice used the proceeds from the SBA Loan for payroll costs and other qualified expenses.
-The SBA Loan was scheduled to mature on April 9, 2022 with a 1.00% interest rate and is subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+The SBA Loan was scheduled to mature on April 9, 2022 with a 1.00% interest rate and was subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
 On June 10, 2021, the SBA Loan was forgiven in full.

 On February 3, 2021, Justice entered into a second loan agreement ("Second SBA Loan") with CIBC Bank USA administered by the SBA.
 Justice received proceeds of \$2,000,000 from the Second SBA Loan.
-As of June 30, 2021, Justice had used all proceeds from the Second SBA Loan primarily for payroll costs.
-The Second SBA Loan was scheduled to mature on February 3, 2026, had a 1.00% interest rate, and is subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
-On November 19, 2021, the Second SBA Loan was forgiven in full and \$2,000,000 was recorded as gain on debt extinguishment on the condensed consolidated statement of operations for the six months ended December 31, 2021.
+As of June 30, 2021, Justice used all proceeds from the Second SBA Loan primarily for payroll costs.
+The Second SBA Loan was scheduled to mature on February 3, 2026, had a 1.00% interest rate, and was subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+On November 19, 2021, the Second SBA Loan was forgiven in full and \$2,000,000 was recorded as gain on debt extinguishment on the condensed consolidated statement of operations for the nine months ended March 31, 2022.